Hypercubers/hypercubing.xyz/docs/faq.md

 ??? question "3D Rubik's Clock"
     Instead of rotating circles in 2D, you can rotate spheres in 3D.
 This is a more interesting puzzle than the traditional Rubik's Clock because moves don't commute.
 No one's written a program yet to simulate it but you totally could!

+??? question "How do I make a 4D \[thing]?"
+    **:sparkles: Generalising Things to 4D: A Handy Guide :sparkles:**

+    1. Understand and define the thing you're generalising
+    2. Find where your definitions reference or assume something dimension-specific
+    3. Rewrite your definitions to avoid dimension-specificity
+    4. Find 4D object that fits your new definitions (there may be one, several, or none)